Spectral Excision and Descent for Almost Perfect Complexes: Introduction

 \begin{pg}\textbf{Conventions}.
 We will make use of the theory of $\infty$-categories and the theory of spectral algebraic geometry developed in \cite{MR2522659}, \cite{lurie2017ha}, and \cite{lurie2018sag}. \end{pg}

 \begin{pg}\textbf{Acknowledgements}.
 The author is thankful to Bhargav Bhatt and Akhil Mathew for their helpful comments and suggestions.
-This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. 2020R1A5A1016126). \end{pg}
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. 2020R1A5A1016126) and the Sogang University Research Grant of 2023 (No. 202310024.01). \end{pg}